hackforla/access-the-data-graffiti-viz/README.md

 # Visualize LA 311 data

-Need a simple verion of results from [data-literacy](https://github.com/researchsherpa/data-literacy) for the Graffiti Removal request type.
+Need a simple verion of results from [access the data workshop](https://github.com/researchsherpa/access-the-data-workshop-311-analysis) for the Graffiti Removal request type.

 I built this to be compact so it could run in binder.